cliffordwolf/bextdep/README.md

 it does not support the RV64 `*W` opcodes.
 See `vscalealu.v`.)
 The "Rel+G" column lists the relative size when the size of a GREV core is added to the cores that don't implement GREV.

+The "Delay" column lists the number of date delays in the longest path from a primary input or FF output to a primary output or FF input.

 The sequential cores require an additional cycle for initialization.
 So the initiation interval (II) of the `bextdep32sb` core is 5 and the II of the